About the High Tatra hut-to-hut

 Show more

-At the border of Poland and Slovakia, you’ll find the Tatra Mountains, a rugged mountain range, the highest in the Carpathian Mountains.
-The Polish side of this majestic range is often referred to as the “High Tatras” or “Hohe Tatra” in German, offering some of the most exhilarating hiking experiences on the continent.
-The High Tatras in Poland are well known for their dramatic green mountain landscapes, featuring sharp peaks, pristine glacial lakes, and dense forests, making it a perfect spot for hikers especially if you like more rugged terrain.
+At the border of Poland and Slovakia, you’ll find the Tatra Mountains, a rugged mountain range, and the highest in the Carpathian Mountains.
+The Polish side is often referred to as the “High Tatras” or “Hohe Tatra” in German.
+Here, you’ll find some of the most incredible hiking experiences on the continent.
+The High Tatras are well known for their dramatic green mountains and sharp peaks, which make it a perfect spot if you like more rugged terrain.
 This Hohe Tatra hut-to-hut is sure to win over your heart.

 Elmar profile picture